-WE ARE NOT ACCEPTING APPLICATIONS AT THIS TIME, having already selected our 19th partner family — on whose house we plan on beginning construction in the late spring of 2017.
-We anticipate that applications will be available again in the late summer or early fall of 2017 in advance of our 20th build.
+WE ARE NOT ACCEPTING APPLICATIONS AT THIS TIME, having already selected our 19th partner family — on whose house we plan on beginning construction in the late summer of 2017.
+We anticipate that applications will be available again in the fall or winter of 2017 in advance of our 20th build.
 Please continue to check our website for information or feel free to call or stop into our main office (207-667-8484 – 218 Downeast Highway, Ellsworth, ME).
 We strongly encourage you to apply when the cycle re-opens.

 Eligibility for Habitat for Humanity is based on: Need, Willingness to Partner, Ability to Pay, and Income